 I just compared distances reported by the view tool and calculated by doing simple geometry on the starting sample and line ending sample and line.
 There is a fraction of a percent discrepancy.
 While small, this affects my ability to make scientific conclusions.
 There is no documentation on how the tool calculates distances.
 The reported distance between pixel 1 and pixel 2 and pixel 3 and pixel 4 are all different.
 What gives with that?
 Then the distance between pixels seems to stabilize.
 The profile needs to start at zero!
 This is totally confusing!

-#2 Updated by Laszlo Kestay about 4 years ago
+#2 Updated by Laszlo Kestay over 4 years ago

 Just to add to the confusion, two profiles on the same image (i.e., scale and projection remain constant) have different values for "meters" for the same "pixel number."